 Systemic diseases are diseases that involve many organs or the whole body.
 Many of these diseases also affect the eyes.
 In fact, an eye exam sometimes leads to the first diagnosis of a systemic disease.
 The eye is composed of many different types of tissue.
-This unique feature makes the eye susceptible to a wide variety of diseases, but provides insight into many of body systems.
+This unique feature makes the eye susceptible to a wide variety of diseases but provides insight into many body systems.
 Almost any part of the eye can give important clues to the diagnosis of systemic diseases.
-Signs of a systemic disease may be evident on the outer surface of the eye, middle of the eye, and at the back of the eye (retina).
+Signs of systemic diseases may be evident on the outer surface of the eye, middle of the eye, and at the back of the eye (retina).
 The optic nerve and eye movements often reflect changes in the central nervous system.
 This is because a large part of the brain helps provide visual information and controls eye movements.
 Because the eye structures are uniquely transparent, a doctor can see inside the eye.
 The eye is the only organ in the body in which a doctor can directly see blood vessels.
 The health of the blood vessels in the eye often indicates the condition of the blood vessels (arteries and veins) throughout the body.
 Some of the common diseases that affect the eye are:

 This is an imbalance in blood glucose (sugar) levels.
 It can cause severe eye complications, including swelling of the retina (macular edema), abnormal growth of new retinal blood vessels, and bleeding inside the eye.
 Changes in the blood vessels of the retina or fluctuations in vision sometimes lead to the first diagnosis of diabetes.
 Diabetic retinal disease is a leading cause of blindness in this country.
 In addition, people with diabetes develop cataracts earlier than other people.
 Therefore, it is important for them to have regular eye exams.